ETS-Android3/project-group-21/README.md

 Here is the [D2 report](https://github.com/McGill-ECSE321-Fall2021/project-group-21/wiki/Deliverable-2-report)

 # Deliverable 3
-In the deliverable, we impliment the web frount-end by useing vue file and javascript technology and connect the frount -end design with the back-end model in order to impliment our bisness logic for our website.
+In the deliverable, we implimented the web front-end by using vue file and javascript technology and connect the front-end design with the back-end model in order to impliment our business logic for our website.

 ## Roles and Time Spend
 | Name              | Role        | Time in hours |